NIRSpec BOTS Observations of WASP-79b

 See also: NIRSpec Detector SubarraysNIRSpec Detector Readout Modes and Patterns

 A number of subarrays are available for NIRSpec BOTS mode, each with their own readout time.
 The user should refer to the above reference pages to learn about the size and restrictions of each subarray.
 Saturation should be avoided in the observation, so the subarray should be chosen to avoid saturation (the JWST Exposure Time Calculator can help make the appropriate choice).
-For this observation, we select the SUB2048 subarray, which has a single-frame read time of 0.902 s and which can be used with any of NIRSpec's disperser elements.
+For this observation, select the SUB2048 subarray, which has a single-frame read time of 0.902 s and which can be used with any of NIRSpec's disperser elements.
 The BOTS mode always uses the S1600A1 square aperture, which measures 1.6" on the side.
 The spectra are therefore always placed in the same detector region.

 Step 4 - Calculate required exposure configuration using the JWST Exposure Time Calculator (ETC)